galaxyproject/galaxy-hub/content/events/gcc2024/register/index.md

 | Industry                           | EUR620 | EUR770 | EUR920   |
 | Conference dinner                  |        |        | EUR70    |

+\* Please note that the above prices do not include the mandatory 21% VAT, which will be added during registration.

 ### Virtual meeting attendance